Claiming For Medical Negligence: Can I Make a Claim?

 2. Causation

 There must be a direct link between the negligent treatment and the harm suffered.
 This could mean delayed recovery, further injury, or sustained loss.
+A medical expert may be required to establish the direct link between negligent treatment and the harm suffered, as their assessments and opinions play a pivotal role in the claims process.

 What Is the Time Limit for Medical Negligence Claims?